 In this collection of short lessons designed by FIRST, the global robotics community that prepares our youth for the future, students (grades 2 – 12) tackle engaging challenges that build their STEM skills, creativity, problem solving and confidence.
 The Scoutlier tool serves as a platform to make it easier and more effective to work with this curriculum.
 Using the tool, students can tackle the lessons independently or collaboratively, in the classroom, at home or as part of an after-school program.
 They can capture, document and share what they have learned in many ways; pictures, video, data tables, text and more.
 Teachers and parents can track progress in real-time, modify lessons on the fly, and differentiate to better meet the needs of all learning styles and abilities.
 The tool is compatible on all devices and Scoutlier is available to offer help, training and professional development to educators, coaches and parents.

-Students with special needs build critical academic, vocational and life skills in the classroom, at home, and in the community, through engaging, structured activities they can access on any device.
+Students with moderate to severe learning disabilities build critical academic, vocational and life skills in the classroom, at home, and in the community, through engaging, structured activities they can access on any device.

 A Bridge to Success is a rapidly growing, research-validated library of learning activities for special education programs designed to achieve essential learning outcomes and greater student independence in any learning environment.
 Students access activities on any device, including Chromebooks, tablets, and phones.
 Each Virtual Bridge activity consists of a set of tasks, and defines the steps to complete each one and the multimodal work products (e.g. text, audio, video) they create at each step.
 Optionally, students can view the work products that their classmates have created, and access multimodal instructional resources that provide background and guide them to complete tasks.
 Teachers select activities that align with their student’s needs, modify them if necessary, and assign them through their LMS or by providing an access code.
 They can track their students’ progress in real-time, review, and grade completed work, and create and download student work products and portfolios.
 On-demand and virtual professional development and certification are available for this program.